-Responsibilities To prepare, review and execute
+Responsibilities To prepare, review and execute Occupational Health Monitoring

+- Plan of the Location.

+To prepare Annual OH

+Assessment /Fitness Tests (Trade-

-- Occupational Health Monitoring Plan of the Location.
-To prepare Annual OH - Assessment /Fitness Tests (Tradewise) Plan & perform tests of the Locations' workforce. - To keep a copy of MSDS of all pertinent chemicals handled/ stocked/used at Location. - Trained to be able to supply basic 4. first aid of minor injuries.
-He/ She - Authorities To specify the nature of illness and - injury after diagnosis/ examination.
-To carry out inspections of base camps, kitchen, dining facilities on regular basis and also check the auglity of food and water treatment and advice accordingly.
+- wise) Plan & perform tests of the Locations' workforce.

+3. To keep a copy of MSDS of all pertinent chemicals handled/stocked/used at Location. - Trained to be able to supply basic first aid of minor injuries.
+He/ She

+Authorities

-To supervise the camp sanitation and also examine the food handlers and advice accordingly management through:
+- To specify the nature of illness and injury after diagnosis/ examination. - To carry out inspections of base camps, kitchen, dining facilities on regular basis and also check the quality of food and water treatment and advice accordingly.
+To supervise the camp sanitation - To supervise the camp sanitation and also examine the food handlers and advice accordingly.